mckenziearts/blade-untitledui-icons/README.md

 >
 > Then, make sure [the implementation](./src) is correct, that you set up [icon generation](https://github.com/blade-ui-kit/blade-icons#generating-icons) and that [your tests](./tests) pass.
 And remove this quote block from your readme.
 When you've published your package on Packagist, make sure to send it in to [the Blade Icons package list](https://github.com/blade-ui-kit/blade-icons#icon-packages).

-A package to easily make use of [Heroicons](https://github.com/refactoringui/heroicons) in your Laravel Blade views.
+A package to easily make use the free version of [Untitled UI Icons](https://www.untitledui.com/icons) in your Laravel Blade views.

-For a full list of available icons see [the SVG directory](resources/svg) or preview them at [heroicons.com](https://heroicons.com/).
+For a full list of available icons see [the SVG directory](resources/svg) or preview them at [Untitledui.com](https://www.untitledui.com/icons).

 ## Requirements